Want to jump straight to the answer? You can buy ALGO today on Coinbase!

 The Algorand network’s goal is to provide a scalable and secure blockchain platform that’s faster and safer to implement on a wide-scale basis within the developing decentralized finance sphere.

 Algorand was developed by MIT professor and Turing Award recipient Silvio Micali in June 2019.
-Today, Algorand is the 53rd largest cryptocurrency project when measured by total market capitalization, with a market cap of about $604 million and an average daily trading volume of about $287 million.
+Today, Algorand is in the top 20 largest cryptocurrency projects when measured by total market capitalization, with a market cap of about $12 billion at the time of writing.

 You’ll need to open a brokerage account before you can buy and sell most types of crypto.
 A crypto brokerage account is an online account issued by a financial institution authorized to provide you with access to the cryptocurrency market.
 After opening your account, your broker will provide you with a trading platform that you can use to buy and sell cryptocurrencies.

 There are plenty of cryptocurrency brokers to choose from, and the broker that you select will determine what types of accounts you can open, which assets you can buy and sell and any fees you’ll pay when trading.
-If you aren’t sure where to begin your search, consider a few of our favorite brokers below.
+If you aren’t sure where to begin your search, consider using a major cryptocurrency investment platform that offers industry leading security and high liquidity.
+Among the best options is Coinbase, among others.

 A cryptocurrency wallet is a private device or online account that helps you store your tokens and coins more securely.
 There are 2 primary types of cryptocurrency wallets: hardware wallets and software wallets.
 A hardware wallet is a USB-like device that stores your investments in offline “cold storage,” while a software wallet is a computer or mobile application that stores your tokens online.
 Both types of wallets have their advantages — for example, hardware wallets provide you with the highest possible level of security, but software wallets accommodate more token types.